 Travel & Self-Isolation

-The travel and self-isolation restrictions remain unchanged from those set out in the public health orders issued on October 13.
-Travel to northern Manitoba continues to be restricted and non-essential travel is discouraged.
+Travel to northern Manitoba continued to be restricted and non-essential travel is discouraged.

 For more information on current travel and self-isolation restrictions, see our Manitoba travel restrictions blog.